Nold360/heqet/README.md

 The heqet Configuration-Management-Plugin [CMP] will generate ArgoCD-Applications & -Projects, Namespaces and if required `VaultSecret`s, `NetworkPolicies`, Argo-CD Repositories and more.

-The user configuration is seperated in different files & directories:
+### Filestructure

+Heqet is highly opinionated about it's structure.
+It helps you keeping multiple projects organized.
+The user configuration is organized like this:

-* `projects/` - This directory contains all your Application/Project config
+* `/projects/` - This directory contains all your Application/Project config
-  * `name-of-project/` - This directory name represents the name of our project
+* `/projects/name-of-project/` - This directory name represents the name of our project
-    * `project.yaml` - The most important config, containing all our applications of this project
+* `/projects/name-of-project/project.yaml` - The most important config, containing all our applications & project config
-    * `values/` - Every app in our project can have it's own `values.yaml` here, named: `name-of-app.yaml`
+* `/projects/name-of-project/values/` - Every app in our project can have it's own `values.yaml` here, named: `name-of-app.yaml`
-      * `name-of-app.yaml` - Values file for the application "name-of-app"
+* `/projects/name-of-project/values/name-of-app.yaml` - Values file for the application "name-of-app"
-    * `manifests/` - Static yaml manifests for your app
+* `/projects/name-of-project/manifests/` - Static yaml manifests for your app

-* `resources/` - This directory contains all global config, like NetworkPolcies, Repos
+* `/resources/` - This directory contains all global config, like NetworkPolcies, Repos
-  * `manifests/` - Can be used for static YAML-Manifests
+* `/resources/manifests/` - Can be used for static YAML-Manifests, like CRD's and other global configurations
-  * `snippets/` - Value snippets for your apps
+* `/resources/snippets/` - Value snippets for your apps

 ## Installation